Saving Lives Above & Below Ground in the Yorkshire Dales

 The CRO is affiliated to the Mountain Rescue (England and Wales) and is a member of the British Cave Rescue Council.

-The CRO normally undertakes over 60 incidents per year, the majority of which are to help walkers in the Yorkshire Dales
+The CRO normally undertakes around 100 incidents per year, the majority of which are to help walkers in the Yorkshire Dales

 CRO is also one of the UK’s most specialist rescue teams, often working in challenging conditions.